-Likely to Improve status of SEOs Potential Conflict with status of SEOs- likely to be mitigated Probable Conflict with status of SEOs- unlikely to be mitigated No Likely interaction with status of SEOs Summary of Key Provisions/Outcomes from the Strategy: AC1 AC2 AC3 PHH1 PHH2 B1 AC1 AC2 AC3 PHH1 PHH2 B1 The overall cost of the Strategy is approximately €3.55 billion (2018 prices), and its delivery will be subject to the availability of funding.
+Summary of Key Provisions/Outcomes from the Strategy: The overall cost of the Strategy is approximately €3.55 billion (2018 prices), and its delivery will be subject to the Likely to Improve status of SEOs AC1 AC2 AC3 PHH1 PHH2 B1 B2 B3 MA1 MA2 Potential Conflict with status of SEOs- likely to be mitigated AC1 AC2 AC3 PHH1 PHH2 B1 B2 B3 MA1 MA2 Probable Conflict with status of SEOs- unlikely to be mitigated No Likely interaction with status of SEOs availability of funding.
 It is acknowledged that each of the major elements of CMATS will require to be appraised individually on its own merits, in terms of feasibility, design, planning, approval and funding.
 Business cases will be required for each of the major infrastructure proposals included in the Strategy, in line with the requirements of the Public Spending Code and the Common Appraisal Framework.
-B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 CH2 S1 B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 CH2 S1 A phased implementation plan has been developed that incrementally builds the transport infrastructure, services and investment over time to align with the continued growth of the CMA.
-The implementation plan is provided in full in Chapter 17 of the Strategy and has disaggregated the strategy implementation timeframe into: Short Term: 1-5 years; Medium Term: 5-10 years; and Long Term: 10-20 years.

-The phased implementation plan provides for the timing of Strategy provisions outlined and assessed under the subsections above, in line with the growth of the Cork Metropolitan Area that is already provided for by the National Planning Framework and associated National Development Plan (Project 2040) and the Regional Spatial and Economic Strategy for the Southern Region.
-The timing of the construction and operation effects identified for the various Strategy provisions are determined by the phased implementation plan.
+A phased implementation plan has been developed that incrementally builds the transport infrastructure, services and investment over time to align with the continued growth of the CMA.
+The implementation plan is provided in full in Chapter 16 of the Strategy and has disaggregated the strategy implementation timeframe into: Short Term: 1-5 years; MA3 W1 W2 W3 L1 CH1 CH2 S1 MA3 W1 W2 W3 L1 CH1 CH2 S1 Medium Term: 5-10 years; and Long Term: 10-20 years.
+SEA Commentary: The phased implementation plan provides for the timing of Strategy provisions outlined and assessed under the subsection for by the National Planning Framework and associated National Development Plan (Project 2040) and the Regional Spati operation effects identified for the various Strategy provisions are determined by the phased implementation plan.
+5 , ,